-Love Lost is an annual exhibit hoping to shine a spotlight on the stories of loss that live in our own backyard, and share it at a time when the world descends on our city - Art Basel.
+Love Lost is an annual exhibit hoping to shine a spotlight on the stories of loss that live in our own backyard.
 In it, you will encounter ordinary objects that come alive as deeply personal artifacts through their accompanying stories.

 You will find relicts of unfinished stories and broken bridges, deserted homelands and missed opportunities, endured trauma and peaceful resignation.
 Through them, lost love becomes much more than a single destination; it takes the shape of a communal mosaic colored with shades of sadness, anger, bewilderment, pain, gratitude, even humor.

 This exhibit was conceived out of our own curiosity and guided by a desire to engage Miami - our home - in a conversation about the shared human experience.
 Miami is usually typecast as a superficial city, but this project aims to bring forth a deeper aspect of our collective emotional story by uniting Miamians in a shared moment of release, communal grief, remembrance, recognition, and joy.

 It has been executed with the humility, appreciation, and surprise inherent in having so many strangers include us openly, warmly in their intimacy.
 This project is, in all senses, a labor of love.